SamuelAmphoux/forkify/README.md

 The app uses the forkify API created by @jonasschmedtman : https://forkify-api.herokuapp.com/v2

 Functionnalities:

-\n \_ You can search recipes using a key word ingredient (e.g. "lemon", "chocolate", "garlic")
+\_ You can search recipes using a key word ingredient (e.g. "lemon", "chocolate", "garlic")

-\n \_ You can select a recipe and see the list of ingredients and their quantities
+\_ You can select a recipe and see the list of ingredients and their quantities